Where Can You Find Scrap Metal?

 Where Can You Find Aluminum Scrap?

-• Kitchens: Aluminum is rust-resistant so therefore it is used in a lot of appliances and kitchen equipment to prevent rusting.
-If you have toasters that have rakes inside, rust-resistant pans, and some cooking bowls many of them may be aluminum.
+- Kitchens: Aluminum is rust-resistant, so it is used in many appliances and kitchen equipment to prevent rusting.
+Many may be aluminum if you have toasters with rakes inside, rust-resistant pans, and some cooking bowls.

-• Engines: Aluminum is a light weight material, therefore it is used in building engines for cars and other vehicles.
-The cast aluminum from a car engine can be scrapped with a local yard.
-Many times they want the engine block to be clean of any plastic, steel, and other materials.
+- Engines: Aluminum is a lightweight material; therefore, it is used in building engines for cars and other vehicles.
+The cast aluminum from a car engine can be scrapped at a local yard.
+They often want the engine block to be clean of plastic, steel, and other materials.
 So be sure to clean it the best you can before bringing it in.

-• Your Backyard: Any railings or fences you have could also be aluminum, so if you have a broken pieces or are replacing it with a vinyl fence you can bring that aluminum into your local yard.
+- Your Backyard: Any railings or fences you have could also be aluminum, so if you have a broken piece or are replacing it with a vinyl fence, you can bring that aluminum into your local yard.
 Do your best to remove steel screws or any plastic to make sure to get a clean aluminum price.

-• Pools: Many above ground pools are made with aluminum.
-So if you are replacing one or tearing it down, collect all the aluminum you can from it.
-From an average aluminum pool, you can have a couple hundreds pounds of aluminum scrap.
+- Pools: Many above-ground pools are made of aluminum.
+So, if you are replacing one or tearing it down, collect all the aluminum you can from it.
+You can have a couple hundred pounds of aluminum scrap from an average aluminum pool.

-• Cans: One of the most common places to find scrap aluminum is from your beverage cans.
-Many scrappers collect cans to bring to their scrap yard, but remember it takes a lot of cans to make one pound.
-So when you are collecting it’s a good idea to rinse them out and crush them to give yourself more space.
+- Cans: One of the most common places to find scrap aluminum is in beverage cans.
+Many scrappers collect cans to bring to their scrap yard but remember, it takes a lot of cans to make one pound.
+So, when collecting, it’s a good idea to rinse them out and crush them to give yourself more space.

 Suggested Reading: Different Types of Scrap Aluminum